 All second order low-pass filters show significantly better attenuation at higher frequency than the first order filter.
 This is expected and a huge advantage over the first order filter design.

-I find the minor extra complexity of the second order filter worth the dramatic improvement and by tweaking this filter, both attenuation and phase shift can be improved.
+I find the minor extra complexity of the second order filter worth the dramatic improvement and by tweaking the second order filter, both attenuation and phase shift can be optimized.

 The challenge with using audio input transformers is that capacitive loading additional to the compensation network needs to be minimized.
 With given input impedance, this results in a higher roll-off frequency than I would prefer.
 A solution to overcome this problem could be to increase the input impedance, which allows to increase the low pass filter resistor values and therefore lowers roll-off frequency without increasing capacitive load at the transformer output.
 For example with 1k65 and 26k7, the roll-off frequency would be 300kHz while maintaining -1dB in-band attenuation.
 The higher input impedance also improves low frequency response of the audio input transformer.